 Defined Benefit Plan

-Actuaries have calculated that project benefit obligation of EBP's pension plan is $30 million and $36 million in 2010 and 2011 respectively.
-At the end of 2010, EBP had plan assets of $32 million.
-During 2011, EBP contributed as amount of $2 million to the fund and paid out benefits of $5 million.
-EBP will report a net pension asset of $2 million for the financial year 2010 ($32 million plan assets minus $30 million obligation).
+Actuaries have calculated that the projected benefit obligation of EBP's pension plan is $30 million and $36 million in 20X0 and 20X1 respectively.
+At the end of 20X0, EBP had plan assets valued at $32 million.
+During 20X1, EBP contributed an amount of $2 million to the fund and paid out benefits of $5 million.
+EBP will report a net pension liability of $2 million at the end of financial year 20X0 ($32 million plan assets minus $30 million obligation).

-At the end of financial year 2011, its obligation is $36 million and its plan assets are $29 million ($32 million + 2 million (contribution) − 5 million (benefits paid out)).
-It will report a net pension liability of $7 million.
+At the end of financial year 20X1, its obligation would be $36 million and its plan assets work out to $29 million ($32 million + 2 million (contribution) − 5 million (benefits paid out)), resulting in a net pension liability of $7 million.

-Written by Obaidullah Jan, ACA, CFA and last modified on
+by Obaidullah Jan, ACA, CFA and last modified on